Frequently Asked Questions

 A hybrid solution includes elements from both a displaced left turn and boulevard left turn.
 An intersection’s proximity to ramps, roadways and other factors means a combination of elements from the two work best together to improve safety, performance and wait times.

 Yes.
-The public and stakeholders will be informed throughout the process with a chance to share their questions and feedback.
-Touchpoints include a project website, social media channels, project e-mails and text alerts, stakeholder meetings, public meetings and public hearings that will be followed by a formal comment period.
+The public and stakeh0lders were informed throughout the process with a chance to share their questions and feedback.
+Touchpoints include a project website, social media channels, project e-mails an text alerts, stakeholder meetings, public meetings and public hearings that included a formal comment period.

 Sign up for project updates by email here.
 Sign up for text alerts by texting “INDOT Lloyd” to 468311.